 Here are some of the best tips for detailing a white car and making it look brand new again.

-- Always decontaminate the paint using clay, iron and tar remover
+- Decontaminate the paint using clay, iron and tar remover

-- Use a glaze to enhance the shine
+- Alternatively, use a glaze to enhance the shine

 - Use a sealant or wax to produce wet-looking paint